 Enameled steel is made of steel sheets that are coated with porcelain enamel.
 One of the least expensive options, this type of tub is heavier than fiberglass but still quite lightweight.
 It's available in standard sizes and is easy to clean.
 The material has drawbacks: Steel conducts heat, meaning tub water cools quickly; the surface is prone to chipping and rust; and there are limited choices for colors and shapes.

 Acrylic is the most popular bathtub material.
 Sheets of acrylic are softened around a tub mold and then reinforced with fiberglass and resin.
-The material offers the greatest design flexibility as it can be molded into virtually any body-hugging shape, complete with armrests, headrests, and grab bars.
-High-quality acrylic is 2-3 times thicker than fiberglass, providing a richer color that won't fade and is less likely to scratch.
+The material offers the greatest design flexibility, as it can be molded into virtually any body-hugging shape, complete with armrests, headrests, and grab bars.
+High-quality acrylic is two to three times thicker than fiberglass, providing a richer color that won't fade and is less likely to scratch.
 With proper maintenance, an acrylic tub can last 30 or more years.
-Acrylic tubs can cost twice as much as FRP or enameled steel options.
+Acrylic tubs can cost twice as much as FRP or enameled-steel options.

-Cast polymer tubs are made from crushed stones mixed with polyester resin that are then finished with a gel coat.
-The engineered stone typically replicates the look of marble, granite, or onyx, but are also available in a range of solid colors.
-It comes in many shapes, is easy to clean, is stain resistant, and any surface scratches can be buffed out.
-On the down side, cast polymer is pricier than acrylic, is brittle, and a cracked tub cannot be repaired, only replaced.
+Cast-polymer tubs are made from crushed stones mixed with polyester resin that are then finished with a gel coat.
+The engineered stone typically replicates the look of marble, granite, or onyx, but it's also available in a range of solid colors.
+It comes in many shapes, it's easy to clean and stain-resistant, and any surface scratches can be buffed out.
+On the downside, cast polymer is pricier than acrylic, is brittle, and cannot be repaired if cracked, only replaced.
 If cast polymer provides the look you want, shop for brands certified by the Cultured Marble Institute or approved by the Institute of Associated Plumbing and Mechanical Officials.

-Cast iron tubs are made of enamel-coated molded iron.
+Cast-iron tubs are made of enamel-coated molded iron.
 This classic material is the most durable option and offers excellent heat retention.
-It can be coated in virtually any color and the thick enamel is chip- and scratch-resistant.
-Cast-iron tubs can be professionally re-surfaced if they get worn or damaged.
+It can be coated in virtually any color, and the thick enamel is chip- and scratch-resistant.
+Cast-iron tubs can be professionally resurfaced if they get worn or damaged.
 On the downside, these tubs are among the most expensive and are extremely heavy, weighing as much as 1,000 pounds.
-They may require structural reinforcement for the floor to withstand the weight, which make an upstairs installation particularly complicated and expensive.
+They may require structural reinforcement for the floor to support the weight, which makes an upper-level installation particularly complicated and expensive.

 While you're at it, get a squeaky clean bathroom floor, too.